 Caroline Carswell, founder of Sound Advice, is verbal with bilateral cochlear implants and does not know sign language.
-Among the first born-deaf verbal children in Ireland to be mainstream-educated in the 1970s/80s, she matriculated for Trinity College Dublin (before an access office existed), and graduated with an honours arts degree plus two post-graduate diplomas.
+Among the first born-deaf verbal children in Ireland to be mainstream-educated in the 1970s/80s, she matriculated for Trinity College Dublin (with no access office), and achieved an honours arts degree plus two post-graduate diplomas.

-Caroline worked in Canada, the US, UK and Ireland and after 15 years in digital publishing, corporate banking software sales/marketing and journalism, established the Sound Advice project (then called Irish Deaf Kids) in 2007.
+Caroline worked in Canada, the US, UK, Argentina and Ireland and after 15 years in digital publishing, corporate banking software sales/marketing and journalism, established the Sound Advice project (then called Irish Deaf Kids) in 2007.

-A proactive role model and advisor to government, state and semi-state bodies, cultural and artistic entities in Ireland, and as an international advocate, employer, trainer and mentor, Caroline works through Sound Advice to build understanding of hearing and ability in the technology, training, education and employment spaces.
+A role model and advisor to public, private and semi-state entities in Ireland, and as an international mentor, Caroline works through Sound Advice to present hearing and ability in the technology, health, education and employment spaces.

 Sound Advice’s Impact